hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

 credentials that satisfy the `restrictions` expression for each attribute/predicate entry.
 Each element of the logic expression is a property of source credentials and a value to be matched for that property.
 The following properties can be specified in the JSON.
-Each is specified with a string that must match the property:
+All except the `marker` property is specified with a value that must match the property.
+For the `marker` property, the value is always `1`.

 * `schema_id` - the identifier of the schema upon which the source credential is based.